Sexually Transmitted Infections

 Which other infections may be important to consider for evaluation during the screening or workup for a sexually transmitted infection?

 Trichomoniasis (a potential cause of vaginitis), herpes simplex virus (HSV), hepatitis B virus (HBV), hepatitis C virus (HCV), and human papillomavirus (HPV) may also be sexually transmitted and are often included in a sexually transmitted infection (STI) screening or workup.
-More information about these conditions can be found in the associated ARUP Consult topics or on the CDC's website.
+More information about these conditions can be found in the associated ARUP Consult topics.

 Indications for Testing